 Will the dialysis team be vaccinated?

-Yes, all members of the dialysis team will have received both doses of the vaccine.
+Yes, all members of the dialysis team will have received both doses of the vaccine and booster.

 Do I need travel insurance?